 The Bascule Chamber Concerts are an annual series of new music and spoken word taking place in Tower Bridge’s subterranean Bascule Chamber as part of the annual Totally Thames festival.

-Curated by composer Iain Chambers, the concerts provide public access to London’s greatest hidden space, providing a chance to see some of the capital’s most awe-inspiring Victorian engineering up close.
+Curated by composer Iain Chambers, the concerts offer a rare opportunity to see inside London’s greatest hidden space.
 The Bascule Chamber houses Tower Bridge’s huge counterweights during lifting.
 When the bridge is at rest, this dramatic brick-lined space stands empty.

 Iain Chambers says: ‘The Bascule Chamber is one of London’s most surprising and inspiring spaces.
 The last thing you expect to find within such an iconic structure is a quasi-theatrical brick-lined space with a resonant acoustic.
-You hear boats passing above your head – you’re beneath the line of the Thames – and this year you have the chance to hear a contemporary response to Handel’s Water Music, alongside newly commissioned music and spoken word work.
-This year we’ll be expanding access to these spaces in new ways, and allowing audiences to explore more about this incredible place, and the different ways it’s inspiring new creative work.”
+You hear boats passing above your head – you’re beneath the line of the Thames – and you can see the engines that power the bridge every day.
+Every year we aim to rethink how we use these spaces artistically, allowing audiences to interact with this operational space in different ways.”